-This trek will take you through many villages where you will get to experience the traditional culture and lifestyle from close.
+Trek to Nar Phu Valley takes you through many villages where you will get to experience the traditional culture and lifestyle from close.
 Mostly Mongolian tribes reside in this region.
 The warm hospitality offered by the Nepalese people at the lodges and tea houses along the way is appreciative.
 The vast cultivation areas and pasture land for yak grazing look simply beautiful with the mountainous beauty in the background.
 The village areas have various chores, gompas, and monasteries.
 We will be visiting these sites as well.
-People here mostly follow Buddhist religion and you will get the chance to observe their religious practices from close.
+People here mostly follow the Buddhist religion and you will get the chance to observe their religious practices from close.

 Highlights of Nar Phu Valley trek